kenstott/hasura-proxy-server/README.md

 # hasura-proxy-server

-Add new features and capabilities your Hasura GraphQL endpoint using the Hasura Proxy Server.
+Add new features and capabilities to an existing Hasura GraphQL endpoint using the Hasura Proxy Server.

 For example, field-level traces, data validation, data profiling, and naming standards enforcement are all simple and easy to do with the hasura-proxy-server.